rebsonoliveira/sql-server/samples/databases/wide-world-importers/README.md

 <!-- Examples -->
 1. SQL Server 2016 (or higher) or an Azure SQL Database.
 2. SQL Server Management Studio, preferably June 2016 release or later (version >= 13.0.15000.23).
-3. (to build sample apps) Visual Studio 2015.
+3. Visual Studio 2015 Update 3 (or higher) with SQL Server Data Tools.
-4. (to run ETL jobs) SQL Server 2016 Integration Services
+4. (to run ETL jobs) SQL Server 2016 (or higher) Integration Services
+5. (to install the SSASMD sample) SQL Server 2016 (or higher) Analysis Services

 <a name=run-this-sample></a>